The SaMD definition statement should include a clear and robust statement about intended use, including the following:

 - Even when a SaMD is interfaced with other SaMDs, other hardware medical devices, or employed as a module in a more complex system, it falls under the category specified in its SaMD defining statement.

-The above table represents the risk categorization of SaMD based on the significance of the information provided by SaMD to healthcare decisions and the state of the healthcare decision.
+The above table represents the risk categorization of IMDRF regulation for SaMD based on the significance of the information provided by SaMD to healthcare decisions and the state of the healthcare decision.

 The IEC 62304 standard governs the lifecycle development of medical device software.
 The standard highlights three key safety concepts that are pertinent to SaMD, defines basic testing requirements, and proposes a risk-based decision methodology: